DOCTORS , TRAINERS, AND CONQUERORS SHARE PERSONAL STORIES ON SUSTAINABLE WELLNESS

 The bottom line?
 Accurate diagnosis matters.
 Without it, kids don’t get the most effective treatment plans—and sometimes, they’re harmed instead of helped.

 There are three primary criteria for an autism diagnosis.
 Both autism and autistic-like traits meet this requirement.
 There are genetic biomarkers for Autism (hereditary or de novo/ spontaneous mutations linked to advanced paternal age) and theerre are tests which can be completed to to discern whether or not a person has these genes.
 Autism is listed in the DSM-5.
-On the other hand, autistic-like traits is not listed in the DSM-5 and if the core symptoms of a weaker immune systems (a dysfunction in antibody signaling/ rhe suppression of immune responses associated with hypogammaglobulinemia or low immunoglobulin levels) ) are uncovered through objective tests it has the potential to be reversed autistic symptoms and the occurance of all of a sudden unexplainable extreme violent rage associated with autistic-like traits.
+On the other hand, autistic-like traits is not listed in the DSM-5 and if the core symptoms of a weaker immune systems (a dysfunction in antibody signaling/ rhe suppression of immune responses associated with hypogammaglobulinemia / low level of antibodies or hypergammaglobulinemia / high level of antibodies) ) are uncovered through objective tests it has the potential to be reversed autistic symptoms and the occurance of all of a sudden unexplainable extreme violent rage associated with autistic-like traits.
 Securing the most effective tests requires effective strength-based self-reporting to secure the appropriate objective tests and clinician who uses a strength-based approach instead of a flaw-based approach.

 Testing may reveal some people may have both the gentic biomarker for autism and autistic-like trats.
 UCLA article on autism and genetics https://medschool.ucla.edu/news-article/is-autism-genetic#:~:text=A%20majority%20(around%2080%25),to%20vaccines%20or%20postnatal%20toxins.